 Instead of scrolling social media all night, take some of that downtime to look up new recipes and make a grocery list.
 Look up workout routines and narrow down the type that not only will get you results but more importantly one that you enjoy doing.

 If you don’t put effort into planning your success, you’ll likely be unsuccessful.

-Meal prepping is an easy way to plan out your meals ahead of time.
+Meal prepping is an easy way to plan your meals ahead of time.
 This will save you time during a busy week and keep you on track.
 Calculate your calories and macros and create meals that balance your diet to your goals.
-This is a process and not meant to be mastered overnight.
+This is a process and is not meant to be mastered overnight.
 Meal prepping will help you eat cleaner during the week so you can enjoy some treats on the weekend.

 Your diet should not be severely restrictive.
 Instead, it should be 80% fuel and 20% fun.
-This means 80% of the week you’re eating clean whole foods and very few processed sugary foods/drinks.
+This means that 80% of the week you’re eating clean whole foods and very few processed sugary foods/drinks.
 Then 20% of the week you can enjoy the fun foods life has to offer like cheesesteaks and ice cream.
 Life is about balance.